Manipur sexual assault: Four men arrested so far

 Four men have been arrested in connection with the video that showed two Kuki women being paraded naked by a mob in Manipur, the police said on Thursday.

-The two women were sexually assaulted in B Phainom village of Kangpokpi district on May 4, a day after clashes had erupted between the Meitei and Kuki communities.
-One of the women in the video was “brutally gang-raped”, according to a police complaint.
+Three women, including the two who were seen in the video, were sexually assaulted in B Phainom village of Kangpokpi district on May 4, a day after clashes erupted between Meitei and Kuki communities.
+One of the women was “brutally gang-raped”, according to a police complaint.
 On May 3, the state government had also imposed an internet shutdown in the state.

 Although a first information report was registered on May 18, the first arrest in the case was made on Thursday.
 The development came after the video of the incident was widely shared on social media, drawing criticism from the Opposition and the Supreme Court.